mrazomej/phd/docs/src/chapter_05/section_07_gillespie.md

 mRNA and protein counts"}

-From these trajectories we can compute the protein steady-state distribution, taking into account the cell-age distribution as detailed in [@Fig:ch5_fig23]. shows the comparison between this distribution and the one generated using the maximum entropy algorithm.
+From these trajectories we can compute the protein steady-state distribution, taking into account the cell-age distribution as detailed in XXX.
+[@Fig:ch5_fig23] shows the comparison between this distribution and the one generated using the maximum entropy algorithm.
 Despite the notorious differences between the distributions, the Gillespie simulation and the maximum entropy results are indistinguishable in terms of the mean, variance, and skewness of the distribution.
 We remind the reader that the maximum entropy is an approximation of the distribution that gets better the more moments we add.
 We therefore claim that the approximation works sufficiently well for our purpose.
 The enormous advantage of the maximum entropy approach comes from the computation time. for the number of distributions that were needed for our calculations the Gillespie algorithm proved to be a very inefficient method given the large sample space.
 Our maximum entropy approach reduces the computation time by several orders of magnitude, allowing us to extensively explore different parameters of the regulatory model.

 ![**Comparison of protein distributions.** Comparison of the protein distribution generated with Gillespie stochastic simulations (blue curve) and